We shake with joy, we shake with grief.

 (re)memberings

-(re)memberings are big-hearted communal art rituals that imagine and embody more compassionate and joyful ways of being in the world.
-Each interdisciplinary project disrupts the amnesia of our times, and becomes a collective act of renewal and witness, welcoming our longing into a circle of belonging.
+(re)memberings are big-hearted communal art rituals that disrupt the amnesia of our times, embodying more authentic, connected, and humane ways of being together in the world.
+Each interdisciplinary project becomes a collective witness and restorative space where our longing and wonder can co-exist.

 (re)memberings